gokilo/gokilo.github.io/entering-raw-mode.md

 package called `rawmode_unix.go` to take advantage of a powerful feature of go called build tags.
-In code below, take a look at the very first line `// +build linux` which tells the Go compiler to only use this file when building on Linux systems.
-This way, we can later port GoKilo to Windows by creating a `rawmode_windows.go` file containing `// +build windows` build tag with the appropriate system calls for windows but implementing the same function signature.
-The compiler will automatically use the OS-specific versions.
+In code below, take a look at the very first line `// +build linux` which tells the Go compiler to only use this file when building for Linux targets.
+This way, we can later port GoKilo to Windows by creating a platform appropriate implementation with `// +build windows` tag

-**Note**: you may try `darwin` or `freebsd` etc. instead of `linux` if you're following the tutorial on those systems.
-Though I haven't tested it personally, all unixes should work about the same for this.
+**Note**: you may use `darwin` or `freebsd` etc. instead of `linux` if you're following the tutorial on those systems.
+I haven't tested it personally, but it should work.

 | **Commit Title** | **File** |
 |:-----------------|---------:|